awesto/django-shop/docs/reference/catalog.rst

 .. note::
 	The built-in product model :class:`shop.models.defaults.commodity.Commodity` makes heavy use of that placeholder field.
-The commodity model actually doesn't offer any other fields, other than the product's code, name and price.
+The commodity model actually doesn't offer any other fields, other than the product's code, its name and price.
 So all relevant information must be added to the product's detail view using the **django-CMS** structure editor.

 Customizing the Product Detail Serializer